monicagiraldochica/bash_tutorial/docs/files2.md

 | `files` | List of files to be searched. |
 | other functions (optional) | You can apply to the output of `awk` other functions such as `head`, `tail`, `paste`, `grep`, etc. |

-### `grep`
+## `grep`

-`grep` searches a given pattern or text in a file or list of files. `grep` is is able to find simple patterns and basic regular expressions, `egrep` can perform search of extended regular expressions. `fgrep` is quicker than both tools but can only handle fixed patterns. `zgrep`, `zegrep`, and `zfgrep` act like `grep`, `egrep`, and `fgrep`, respectively, but accept compressed files as input.
+`grep` searches a given pattern or text in a file or list of files. `grep` is able to find simple patterns and basic regular expressions, `egrep` can perform search of extended regular expressions. `fgrep` is quicker than both tools, but can only handle fixed patterns. `zgrep`, `zegrep`, and `zfgrep` act like `grep`, `egrep`, and `fgrep`, respectively, but accept compressed files as input.

-See the examples section for a better understanding of this command.
+See the [examples section](#examples-awk-and-grep) for a better understanding of this command.

 Syntax: `grep [flag] [pattern] [file(s)]`